STANDARDS OF EXCELLENCE

 A. The AMR* recognizes the position, rulings and directives of the Royal Agricultural Society and will follow their guidelines in matters relating to Society Shows.

-B. Exhibitors must ensure they comply with the rules of the organization under whose registration papers and membership they use for entry as well as the rules of the organisation whose show they are competing at.
+B. Exhibitors must ensure they comply with the rules of the organization under whose registration papers and membership they use for entry.